See programs you qualify for

 Chesapeake is the second most populous city in Virginia, located in the Hampton Roads metropolitan area with a mix of suburban neighborhoods and rural farmland.
 With a median home price of around $410,000, buyers here can access the Call Chesapeake HOME program, which provides up to $13,000 in down payment and closing cost assistance for first-time buyers.
 The Virginia Housing DPA Grant adds 2% to 2.5% of the purchase price as a free grant, while the DHCD HOMEownership DPA offers up to $40,000 and the Virginia Pilot DPA provides up to $50,000 for income-eligible households.
 Habitat for Humanity of South Hampton Roads also serves Chesapeake.
 Combining local and state programs can help buyers stack significant assistance.

-Top Homebuyer Programs in Chesapeake
+City Programs in Chesapeake

 Call Chesapeake HOME Down Payment Assistance Program